pflanze/functional-perl/docs/design.md

     cons (0, array_to_stream [1,3,4])->stream_map (*inc)

 returns a stream.

+(*) Question: should the dispatch really happen for each cell?
+Then the eager part of a mixed list/stream would still be mapped eagerly, and the lazy part lazily.
+(TODO: measure the overhead.)

 NOTE: providing both functions and methods makes things more complicated.
 The reason it was done so far is rather accidental, as